Q: What does the complaint letter mean?

 Q: What does it mean to be a witness?

 A: You are asked to be a witness to an incident that may have involved student misconduct.
 While it may feel as such, you are not considered a witness for or against the complainant or the accused student.
-Being a witness means that you may have information that is important to resolving a judicial matter.
+Being a witness means that you may have information that is important to resolving a student conduct matter.

 Q: What will I have to do?